Jones Family papers

 The collection centers on the papers of Eli (1807-1890) and Sybil (1808-1873) Jones, Quaker ministers and missionaries from Maine.
-They include: personal and family correspondence, including letters to and from Eli Jones about work in Syria and Palestine; letters from Richard Mott Jones, headmaster of William Penn Charter School in Philadelphia and letters about him and the school to his wife, Virginia Costello Jones, 1915-1918; letters to Susan Tabor Jones, notably from her mother, Sybil Jones, during Sybil's travels in the ministry, ca. 1851-1869, and l12 letters from her father, Eli Jones, about travels and Friends' work in Syria and Palestine, ca. 1852-1884.
+They include: personal and family correspondence, including letters to and from Eli Jones about work in Syria (modern Lebanon) and Palestine; letters from Richard Mott Jones, headmaster of William Penn Charter School in Philadelphia and letters about him and the school to his wife, Virginia Costello Jones, 1915-1918; letters to Susan Tabor Jones, notably from her mother, Sybil Jones, during Sybil's travels in the ministry, ca. 1851-1869, and l12 letters from her father, Eli Jones, about travels and Friends' work in Syria (modern Lebanon) and Palestine, ca. 1852-1884.
 The papers also include traveling minutes, journals and diaries, accounts of travels abroad, albums, memorials, poetry, legal and business papers, photographs and sketches, maps of Friends Meetings and missions.

 In a 1967 addition to the papers, there are also letters, primarily personal, to Charles and Ellen Jones from family friends while they were in charge of the Eli and Sybil Jones Mission at Ramallah, Jerusalem and Palestine.

-Sybil Jones.
+In a 1979 addition to the papers, there are 35 letters written between 1852 and 1864 by James Parnell Jones (1835-1864), the son of Eli and Sybil Jones.
 James Parnell Jones attended Haverford College, served as principal at the Valley School in Adrian, Michigan and then, as a number of other Quakers did who were committed to the peace principle as well as to ending slavery, Jones joined the Union army of the Civil War.
 Jones' letters address these topics.

 Eli Jones (1807-1890) was born in China, Maine, the son of Abel and Susannah Jepson Jones.
 He m.
 Sybil Jones in 1833.
-He was acknowledged a minister and began traveling in the ministry with his wife to Nova Scotia and New Brunswick.
+He was acknowledged a minister and began traveling in the ministry with Sybil to Nova Scotia and New Brunswick.
 Together they also visited most of the Yearly Meetings in the United States; in Africa they visited Liberia; in Europe, they journeyed to England, Ireland, France, Norway, Germany and Switzerland and Greece.
 Finally, they went to do religious work in the Middle East.
 Jones was active in most New England Yearly Meeting committees, working for the causes of temperance, education and peace.
 He served in the legislature in Augusta, Maine, in 1854, and was responsible for re-opening Oak Grove Seminary in 1856, serving as principal that year.

 Sybil Jones (1808-1873) was born in Brunswick, Me., the daughter of Ephraim and Susannah Dudley Jones.
 She taught in a Friends School in 1824-25, then in public schools for 8 years.
 Jones was acknowledged a Quaker minister, traveling with her husband in the ministry.
 In 1850, she felt moved to minister in Africa; she and her husband were guests of President Roberts in Liberia.
 During the Civil War, she tended the wounded in Washington and Philadelphia.
-She comforted Mrs. Lincoln after the President's assassination and gave spiritual advice to President Johnson.
+She comforted Mary Todd Lincoln after the President's assassination and gave spiritual advice to President Johnson.
 In 1867, Sybil and Eli Jones began their last missionary journey to Europe, Athens, Syria, Egypt England and Palestine, establishing missions on Mt.
 Lebanon and Ramallah, Palestine.
 Sybil Jones was a member of China (Me.)
 Monthly Meeting.

 James Parnell Jones (1835-1864) was born in Dirigo, Me., the son of Eli and Sybil Jones.
 He was a cousin of Rufus M. Jones and older brother of Richard Mott Jones.
 He m.
 Rebecca Runnels in 1857.
 He attended Haverford College from 1851-1852 (he received his B.A. and M.A. from the University of Michigan).
 He became a teacher and principal of Valley School in Michigan.
 Still a Quaker, he determined that the outrage of slavery was a stronger principle than his pacifism and became an officer in the Union army, achieving the rank of major.
 He was disowned by his Meeting in China, Me.
 He died in battle at Crystal Springs, Va.